 The effects of Alternative B include both short-term and long-term impacts; however, sound planning and the incorporation of TVA's O-SAR process and other BMP measures would avoid and minimize long-term impacts.
-Alternative B provides benefits in terms of habitat quality and management intensity based on the desired end-state.
+Alternative B provides benefits in terms of habitat quality and reduced vegetation management intensity based on the achievement of the desired end-state.